Skip to main content

 Some major releases drop support for older Notion API versions and update the default version used to make requests when no notionVersion is provided to the SDK Client constructor.

-To manage this upgrade, refer to the upgrade guide.
+See the upgrade guides for 2026-03-11 and 2025-09-03.
 See the compatibility table in the README to see which versions of the SDK are compatible with which versions of the API.

 We don’t currently have any plans to stop supporting older API versions.
 If this changes in the future, we’ll communicate this with all affected users and provide a time window and migration guidance.
 However, we recommend upgrading to the latest version to take advantage of the latest features and improvements.